solaris24251/kbot/README.md

     Golang should be installed
-    Bot token should be assigned to system env variable with name TELE_TOKEN
+    Bot token should be assigned to system env variable with name TELE_TOKEN telebot.Context in this code refers to the context of a Telegram message received by the bot.

 Local build and run